St Patrick's College, Dublin: Student services and students' union

 St Pat's provided a variety of student services such as career advice, access support, mature student support, medical and welfare services and an international office.

 The college also had a students' union which oversaw clubs such as GAA, rugby, soccer, and other pursuits, and societies for drama, St Vincent De Paul, and a choral society.

 St Pat's Students' Union had two sabbatical positions and seven non-sabbatical positions.
 In 2015, students voted to change the structure of the union.

+Sport

-Erins Hope
+Erin's Hope

-St Pat's were invited to enter the Dublin Senior Football Championship under the name Erins Hope.
-Erins Hope were Dublin football champions on four occasions in 1887, 1932, 1956 and 1978.
-In 2007 Erins Hope failed to field a team for the Dublin championship and had to withdraw from the tournament.
+St Patrick's College was invited to enter a team in the Dublin Senior Football Championship under the name Erin's Hope.
+Erin's Hope were Dublin senior football champions in 1887, 1932, 1956 and 1978.
+In 2007, Erin's Hope failed to field a team for the Dublin championship and had to withdraw from the tournament.

 Alumni

 Notable alumni of the college include: